microsoft/Ironclad/ironfleet/README.md

 ```

 Then, run each of the following three server commands, each in a different window.
-(Note that if you start them one at a time, the first one will complain that it
-can't reach the other two, and the second one will complain that it can't reach
-the third one.
-You can ignore these benign warnings, as they'll connect fine
-once they're all started.)
 ```
   dotnet src/IronRSLCounterServer/bin/Release/net5.0/IronRSLCounterServer.dll certs/MyCounter.IronRSLCounter.service.txt certs/MyCounter.IronRSLCounter.server1.private.txt
   dotnet src/IronRSLCounterServer/bin/Release/net5.0/IronRSLCounterServer.dll certs/MyCounter.IronRSLCounter.service.txt certs/MyCounter.IronRSLCounter.server2.private.txt